jatinchowdhury18/clap-jai-example-plugin/README.md

 `svf_clap_plugin.clap`.
 You should be able to copy it into your plugins folder and test it out in your DAW.

-Currently, the plugin has been tested on Windows, and a little bit on Mac, although there's a bit of funky build behaviour that needs to be worked out.
+Currently, the plugin has been tested on Windows and Mac.
 I imagine Linux builds should work as well.

 ## License